-Ship strikes were implicated in the deaths of at least two humpback whales in 1993, one in 1995, and one in 2000 (NMFS, Southwest Regional Office, unpubl. data).
-One humpback was reported injured as the result of a ship strike in 2005, but the fate of that animal is unknown and details are lacking to determine if it was a serious injury.
-During 2002-2006, there were an additional seven injuries and one mortality of unidentified large whales attributed to ship strikes.
+One humpback was reported injured as the result of a ship strike in 2005, and another in 2007, but the fate of both animals is unknown and details are lacking to determine if these were serious injuries.
+During 2003-2007, there were an additional six injuries of unidentified large whales attributed to ship strikes.
 Additional mortality from ship strikes probably goes unreported because the whales do not strand or, if they do, they do not have obvious signs of trauma.
 Several humpback whales have been photographed in California with large gashes in their dorsal surface that appear to be from ship strikes (J. Calambokidis, pers. comm.).
-The average number of documented humpback whale deaths by ship strikes for 2002-2006 is zero per year, but it is apparent that animals struck by ships are unlikely to be reported.
+The average number of documented humpback whale deaths by ship strikes for 2003-2007 is zero per year, but it is apparent that animals struck by ships are unlikely to be reported.